Research has shown that mothers who receive help in the early days tend to have an easier time breastfeeding and tend to breastfeed longer.

 What Happens During a Newborn Consultation?

 When you call for an appointment, our goal is to schedule you with an IBCLC within 24 hours.
-Your Lactation Consultant will review your baby’s feeding history, assess your baby’s suck and your milk supply, review your medical history and past breastfeeding experiences, weigh your baby and assist with a feeding.
-You will have plenty of time to ask questions about your baby and breastfeeding.
+When our schedule is full, we prioritize newborns over older babies.
+A Lactation Consultant will review your baby’s feeding history, assess your baby’s suck and your milk supply, review your medical history and past breastfeeding experiences, weigh your baby and assist with a feeding.
+You will have plenty of time to ask questions.

 Your Lactation Consultant will work with you to develop a care plan and a follow up plan.
 Most mothers of newborns are seen several times.
-Our goal is to provide care until your baby is feeding well.
+We like to provide care until your baby is feeding well.
 Initial appointments generally last 60-90 minutes and follow up appointments are usually 45-60 minutes.
-Partners and family members are welcome to attend appointments with you.
+Partners and family members are welcome and encouraged to attend appointments with you.

 Our Lactation Consultants

 Anne Easterday, IBCLC, LLLL Jenny Maestas, IBCLC, BA